 Before I get started, I need to point out that I’ve been a long time Canon shooter.
 This isn’t due to any other reason but the fact that my first DSLR was a Canon and I just continued to build upon their system since.
 I could just have easily been a Nikon, Pentax or Sony shooter.
 What I’m getting at is that choice of camera is irrelevant.
 Shoot with whatever you’re comfortable with.

 A Simple Buying Guide

 Once you’ve decided on your budget and what you will primarily be using it for, you can begin searching the market for the most suitable option.
-Don’t get too sucked in by megapixels as contrary to popular belief, a high megapixel (MP) count does not always equal a higher quality image.
-As an example, the ageing Canon EOS 1D MKII N’s 8.2MP would result in a far superior image compared to a 12MP point and shoot for example.
+Don’t get too sucked in by the jargon, or worry too much about a camera’s megapixel count.
+Contrary to popular belief, a high megapixel (MP) count does not always equal a higher quality image.
+As an example, the current Canon R6 Mark II with 24.2 megapixels will create a much better image than the new iPhone 15’s 48 megapixels due to its larger sensor size.

 MP – Megapixel: The amount of pixels a camera is capable of capturing.